How to Write a Magnificent Formal Email in Spanish

 Estoy muy agradecida pero lamentablemente no voy a poder asistir debido a_____.

-(I thank you for your invitation, but unfortunately I will not be able to attend due to_____.)
+(I thank you for your invitation, but unfortunately, I will not be able to attend due to_____.)

-So get some exposure to real Spanish, whether through native speakers or media like books or videos.
+So get exposure to real Spanish through native speakers or media like books or videos.
 There are also multimedia language learning tools that can improve your written Spanish.
-One resource is FluentU, which has authentic Spanish videos equipped with interactive subtitles that teach words and their usages in context.
-You can then review their meanings and practice writing them with the program’s personalized quizzes.

 Saludos cordiales,